What is Dip Glazing | Glazing Tips Tools And Ideas

 Conclusion

-There’s no exact way on how you should dip glaze your ceramics because it’ll counteract its most significant advantage — being able to design it the way you want it.
-Dip glazing offers excellent flexibility, so much so, that no one can tell you the exact specifications for dip glazing.
+There’s no exact way to dip glaze your ceramics because it’ll counteract its most significant advantage, being able to design it the way you want it.
+Dip glazing offers excellent flexibility, so much so that no one can tell you the exact specifications for dip glazing.

-The only thing that you need to work on is the mixture of your glaze and keeping it at the right consistency.
-If you’re planning to use different glaze to create layering on your ceramics, it would be best to have separate containers for each.
+The only thing you need to work on is the glaze mixture and keeping it at the right consistency.
+If you’re planning to use different glazes to create layered effects on your ceramics, it’s best to have separate containers for each.
 It’ll make dip glazing easier and more scalable, allowing you to work on large amounts of ceramics at the same time.